lazylantern/midgar-js/README.md

  This module has been tested on Android (API >= 21) and iOS (10 and above).

- So far, we only support apps built with `react-navigation`.
-Upcoming versions will remove this dependency and work on any type of React Native apps.
+ **So far, we only support apps built with `react-navigation`.
+Upcoming versions will remove this dependency and work on any type of React Native apps.**
+ That means you must follow the installation steps and integrate with `react-navigation`'s `onNavigationStateChange` to feed the SDK with navigation events.

  ## Integration
 First, add the module to your project: